eet349/web-module-challenge-scope-and-closure/README.md

 2. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+Functional Programming
+pros: - parallel programming supported - data and functions are immutable - relies on pure functions which means no side effects like mutating data
+cons: - No data hiding is possible. - can be harder to read OOP
+pros: - data hiding is possible which leads to more secured programs - generally more readable
+cons: - no parallel programming supported - uses mutable data - depends on sharable state between classes

 ## Resources

 📚 [Scope and Closures Guide](https://css-tricks.com/javascript-scope-closures/)